bharadwaj-o/python-mock/README.md

 3. [Python code for reading and writing the file](readandwrite.py)

-Please run the Code to read and write the file.
+Please run the code (3.) to read and write the file.